400k+

 Efficiency

-2,500+ companies trust REVELO with their tech hiring needs
+2,500+ companies trust Revelo with their tech hiring needs

-What Is a Kubernetes Engineer?
+What Is a Kubernetes Developer?

-Why Hire Kubernetes Engineers?
+Why Hire Kubernetes Developers?

-Kubernetes engineers span development and operations work, and the ones who can design, secure, and maintain production clusters are genuinely rare.
+Kubernetes developers span development and operations work, and the ones who can design, secure, and maintain production clusters are genuinely rare.
 Most companies discover this the hard way: after their first major incident caused by config drift or resource limits nobody set properly.

-Kubernetes engineers command some of the highest infrastructure salaries in the market, averaging $110,000 to $170,000 per year in the United States (Glassdoor, 2026).
-Junior engineers start around $96,000, while seniors average $192,421, with top-25% earners reaching $246,152 annually.
+In the United States, Kubernetes engineers command some of the highest infrastructure salaries in the market.
+Junior engineers start around $96,000 per year, mid-level engineers average $110,000–$170,000, and senior specialists average $192,000, with top earners reaching $246,000 annually (Glassdoor, 2024).
 Container orchestration expertise remains in short supply relative to demand.

-Why Hire Kubernetes Engineers in Latin America?
+Why Hire Kubernetes Developers in Latin America?

 Container orchestration is operational work that punishes timezone misalignment.
 Cluster issues don't wait for tomorrow's standup.
 A Kubernetes engineer in your timezone means incident response, scaling decisions, and deployment pipeline changes happen while your entire team is present, not as overnight surprises in a morning Slack scroll.